-Each week, children are acknowledged for their reading and writing in their class achievers' celebration.
-A writer and reader of the week receive a certificate for their work and this is then posted onto the weekly school newsletter.
+Each week, children may be acknowledged for their reading and writing in their class achievers' celebration.
+A worker of the week certificate can be given for excellent reading or writing in class and this is then posted onto the weekly school newsletter.